By Michael Lanza

 No. 3: Talk and Listen to Them

-From the longer perspective of a father of teenagers, of all the advice that I offer in my popular “10 Tips For Raising Outdoors-Loving Kids,” I think the two best nuggets of hard-earned wisdom are simply “talk and listen” and “work your P.R.”
+From the longer perspective of a father of young adults, of all the advice that I offer in my popular “10 Tips For Raising Outdoors-Loving Kids,” I think the two best nuggets of hard-earned wisdom are simply “talk and listen” and “work your P.R.”

 When planning a trip, make your children feel like they’re part of the decision-making process.
 Welcome their questions, address their concerns, and give them some say in what you’re doing.
 They will be more emotionally invested in making it a success.